Qusar District: Administrative structure

 There is 1 city (Qusar), 1 settlement (Samur) and 88 villages in the district which has a territory of 1542 km2.
-Some of the villages are Anig, Laza, Uzdenoba, Gyunduzkala, Duztahir, Zindanmurug, Suvadzhal, Hiloba, Urva, Chilegir and Yukhary Leger.
+Some of the villages are Anig, Chilegir, Duztahir, Gyunduzkala, Hiloba, Laza, New Tahirjal, Suvadzhal, Urva, Uzdenoba, Yukhary Leger, and Zindanmurug.

 The current head of the raion's executive power is Shair Alkhanov since 2007.
 Under the head of the executive authority, there is acted Council consisted of thirteen members.
 Villages are controlled by overall 29 municipalities.